The Engineering Approach to Dating

 Having completed a degree in Engineering and a minor in business, I like to think of dating as selling yourself or embarking on a job hunt.

 Just like how you want to sell a product, you start by identifying your target audience or customers, except you are the product.
 You want to sell yourself.
-And before selling yourself, you identify your target audience.
+And before selling yourself, you must identify your target audience.

 Think about how you begin a job hunt.
 You usually start by listing all the companies and positions you are interested in.
 To maximize your chances, you pick the companies and roles you are the most suitable for based on your qualifications.
 You then research the company and role and tailor your résumé and application towards each company and position, where you highlight your experiences and skills that are relevant to each role.
 You want to go somewhere where your skills are desired.